prabhuignoto/react-visual-grid/README.md

 ## 💭 How it works <a name = "working"></a>

-`react-visual-grid` works on a bare minimum of props and automatically figures out the best way to render the images in a grid.
-It does this by calculating the width of the container and the number of images that can be rendered in a row.
-It then calculates the height of each image based on the width of the image and the aspect ratio of the image.
-It then renders the images in a grid.

-The component also comes with a virtualization feature which allows you to render only the images that are visible on the screen.
-This allows you to render thousands of images without worrying about performance.
+`react-visual-grid` works with the absolute minimum of properties to determine the optimal method to render images.
+All that is required is to specify the picture sizes desired, and the component will automatically determine the optimum approach to render the images.

+Because virtualization is built in, you won't have to worry about performance.

+The component handles loading 5k+ photos with ease in the example.
+Both horizontal and vertical virtualization are supported.

 ## ⚙️ Installation <a name = "installation"></a>